 I trained capoeira as a student in Mestre Curisco’s Grupo Capoeira Malês beginning in 2008.
 I started practicing with Capoeira Malês in in Chico, and then I trained with the Capoeira Malês DC branch in Washington, DC.

-I also participate in samba, Afro-Brazilian, samba de gafieira, forró, and tango dance classes in the DC area.
+I also participate in samba, Afro-Brazilian, samba de gafieira, forró, and other partner dance classes in the DC area.

 I took jazz, tap, and modern dance in high school and, while living in California, I danced contemporary jazz and hip hop as a member of the Full Force Dance Company (C-Force) at the Chico Creek Dance Centre.
 I was also a member of the Gorgorlu West African Dance & Drumming Troupe in Chico, CA, led by Alain Zinsou of Senegal and continue to take West African dance classes when I can.